mreschke/mrcore/readme.md

 # Mrcore6

-A Wiki/CMS System built with Laravel.
+A Wiki/CMS built with Laravel 5

 See http://mrcore.mreschke.com for details and documentation.